NEW TEACHER INSTITUTE

 where

-Miss Porter’s School in Farmington, CT
+Miss Porter’s School in Farmington, Connecticut

 who